 Net position are reported as restricted when there are limitations imposed on their use either through enabling legislation or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-The government-wide statement of net position reports \$770,015 of restricted net assets, none of which is restricted by enabling legislation.
+The government-wide statement of net position reports \$1,009,395 of restricted net assets, none of which is restricted by enabling legislation.
 Net assets restricted for other purposes include resources restricted for special District programs.
 The District's policy is to first apply restricted resources when an obligation in incurred for purposes for which both restricted and unrestricted net assets are available.

-Cuyahoga County District Board of Health Cuyahoga County Notes to the Basic Financial Statements For the Year Ended December 31, 2012
+Notes to the Basic Financial Statements For the Year Ended December 31, 2013